cappuu02/Cybersecurity-Sapienza/Network Infrastructures/Polverini/MPLS.md

 ![[Pasted image 20241209143241.png]]
 We would like to have a technology that supports traffic engineering: a function that allows a net operator to balance the load.
 MPLS can state, for instance, that red flow is the only one that can pass through this link.
 So we are actually creating a LSP.
 The picture below, represent the best scenario:
 ![[Pasted image 20241209143413.png]]
 How can I find a router configuration like that?
-There are other uni subjects that explain this problem:
+There are other uni subjects that explain this problem.
 ## Fast Recovery after Failure Service
-how does the IP net react to the failures?
+How does the IP net react to the failures?
 The net will find a new path but it takes time.
 So the provider can provide fast restoration, in the order of milliseconds, thanks to MPLS.
 Let’s consider this example:

 ![[Pasted image 20241209143608.png]]
 And then, we obtain this: